YuuyaKanzaki/Sao19/Translate/En/Part1.md

 She looked up at the highest point of a metal dragon, and then saw two men discussing something beside it.

-"...... all in all, Kiri-boy, even if you say that the thermal element can is computationally resistant to the heat that one generates, that is because there is sufficient supply of permanent freezing!
-Grandson is not good at cryogenic element, so if you take any delay during the sacred art, the fully charged element can will blow in a blink of an eye!"
+"...... all in all, Kiri-boy, even if you say that the thermal element can be computationally resistant to the heat that one generates, that is because there is sufficient supply of permanent freezing!
+Grandson is not good at cryogenic element, so if you take any delay during the sacred art, the fully charged element will be blown in a blink of an eye!"

 The one proclaiming this loud speech full of unknown words was a man of about fifty years old owning a magnificent beard.
 That person well-known to Ronye, was a metalworker producing the best armor in the capital city of Centoria named Sadore.
 For a long time, he used to operate a shop in a downtown, and after a cooperation with the Integrity Knights Order in the "Rebellion of Four Empires", he took office as Central Cathedral's chief engineer.